No More Lies (The Moody Blues song): Reception

+Midder critic Will Fenton rated "No More Lies" as the Moody Blues' 6th greatest song, calling it "uplifting and inspirational" with "a catchy melody and optimistic lyrics".
+Fenton said that "The song’s themes of hope and faith emphasize the idea that telling the truth can ultimately lead to a better future."
+Ultimate Classic Rock critic Nick DeRiso described the song as "pillow-soft".

 Music video

 A music video was created for "No More Lies", directed by Danny Kleinman and produced by Jane Reardon.
 Although he did not play on the song (or on any song on Sur la Mer), Ray Thomas is seen "playing" tambourine on the music video, and is also shown on the picture sleeve of the single.
 Billboard described the video as combining "live performance with cell animation and color Xerography."